-After five years helping 34 Thai start-ups to grow and succeed, dtac Accelerate says it has strengthened its “batch 6 accelerate program” with global partners Google and Line to bring Thai start-ups to the global market.
+After five years helping 34 Thai start-ups to grow and succeed, dtac Accelerate says it has strengthened its “batch 6 accelerate program” with Line to bring Thai start-ups to the global market.

 Dtac Accelerate has annually groomed 10 to 12 start-ups, said Lars Norling, chief executive officer, Total Access Communication PLC or DTAC.
 The programme graduates are now able to create digital innovations to help enhance customers’ day-to-day lives and contribute to Thai society.